pattonsgirl/CEG3120/CourseNotes/containers.md

 ### History of Containers

 Containers aren't new, but they have exploded in popularity.
-Kubernetes was a bit of a game changer.
+Docker and, later, Kubernetes were game changers in their times.
 While being aware of the history of containers isn't required, it is a good conversation in the evolution of features and usability.

 - [Aqua - Brief History of Containers](https://blog.aquasec.com/a-brief-history-of-containers-from-1970s-chroot-to-docker-2016)
 - [RedHat - History of Containers](https://www.redhat.com/en/blog/history-containers)